xw-hu/Unveiling-Deep-Shadows/README.md

 + Cross-Dataset Generalization Study: assess the generalization capability of deep models across diverse datasets.

+## Image Shadow Detection

+## Video Shadow Detection

+## Instance Shadow Detection

 ## Bibtex
 If you find our work, models or results useful, please consider citing our paper as follows:
 ```
 @article{hu2024unveiling,
-  title={Unveiling-Deep-Shadows: A Survey on Image and Video Shadow Detection, Removal, and Generation in the Era of Deep Learning},
+  title={Unveiling Deep Shadows: A Survey on Image and Video Shadow Detection, Removal, and Generation in the Era of Deep Learning},
   author={Hu, Xiaowei and Xing, Zhenghao and Wang, Tianyu and Fu, Chi-Wing and Heng, Pheng-Ann},
   journal={arXiv preprint arXiv:24},
   year={2024}